Sunday, June 4, 2023

 • Develop a “call-to-action” that encourages visitors to move beyond your landing page.

-• Research and learn the best practices for optimizing landing pages for maximum CVR.
+• Research and learn the best digital marketing practices for optimizing landing pages for maximum CVR.

 • Streamline the user journey by simplifying navigation and making sure it’s easy for users to find what they need.